DallinJacksonE/startup260/README.md

 ### ❌ Service Deliverable

+- [x] Convert startup to a webservice
+- [x] Write middleware for website functionality
 - [x] Make the login and new account functions work with the service
 - [x] Make the add shop card and delete shop card functionality work with service
 - [x] Have the chat data be updated as users write to the chat